List of incidents at independent amusement parks

-This is a summary of notable incidents that have taken place at various independently owned amusement parks, water parks or theme parks.
-This list is not intended to be a comprehensive list of every such event, but only those that have a significant impact on the parks or park operations, or are otherwise significantly newsworthy.
+This is a summary of notable incidents occurring at all independently owned amusement parks, water parks or theme parks internationally.
+This is not intended as a comprehensive list of all such events, but only those with significant impact on the parks or park operations, or are otherwise significantly newsworthy.

 The term incidents refers to major accidents, injuries, deaths and significant crimes.
 While these incidents are required to be reported to regulatory authorities for investigation, attraction-related incidents usually fall into one of the following categories: